Are Worms Working For You?

-Or seven pounds of the best organic fertilizer your plants have ever tasted.
+Or seven lbs of the best organic fertilizer your plants have ever tasted.

 Growing Worms For Dollars

-As these are creatures of nature, it will take a little time for them to get established and feeling content, and happy with their new home.
-That’s when they start producing little wormlets.
-Then the baby worms have to grow to market size.
-Be patient, and nurture your worm farm with love and care, give them the right amount of foods, and they will grow quite quickly.
+As these are creatures of nature it will take a little time for them to get established and feeling content, and happy in their new home.

 - One square foot of space per lb of worms